csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Entries can also have attributes.
 LDAP provides binary, string, and time types, and additionally the types tel for telephone numbers, and PostalAddress for addresses (lines separated by a “$” character).
 Unlike those in the relational model, attributes are multivalued by default, so it is possible to store multiple telephone numbers or addresses for an entry.

 LDAP allows the definition of **object classes** with attribute names and types.
 Inheritance can be used in defining object classes.
-Moreover, entries can be spec- ified to be of one or more object classes.
+Moreover, entries can be specified to be of one or more object classes.
 It is not necessary that there be a single most-specific object class to which an entry belongs.

 Entries are organized into a **directory information tree (DIT)**, according to their distinguished names.
 Entries at the leaf level of the tree usually represent specific objects.
-Entries that are internal nodes represent objects such as orga- nizational units, organizations, or countries.
+Entries that are internal nodes represent objects such as organizational units, organizations, or countries.
 The children of a node have a DN containing all the RDNs of the parent, and one or more additional RDNs.
-For in- stance, an internal node may have a DN c=USA, and all entries below it have the value USA for the RDN c.
+For instance, an internal node may have a DN c=USA, and all entries below it have the value USA for the RDN c.

 The entire distinguished name need not be stored in an entry.
 The system can generate the distinguished name of an entry by traversing up the DIT from the entry, collecting the RDN=value components to create the full distinguished name.